LouisLeNezet/Pedixplorer/inst/helpfiles/app_pedigree_dadid.md

 **Mandatory** column.

-The value of this column must contains a character vector with the id of the father of the individuals.
+The value of this column must contains a character vector with no underscore `_` with the id of the father of the individuals.
 If the individual has no father, the value of this column must be empty or `NA` or `0`